 MCC Foundation Hub training (years 6-10)

-Please note that we run our own hard ball indoor training for years 5-7 on Friday evenings through the winter and spring.
+Please note that we run our own hard ball indoor training for years 5+ through the winter and spring.
 However, if your child goes to a state school, we highly recommend that you try to get them into one of the MCC Foundation Hub training courses (details below), because they are very well run and are completely free.
 Many players from our club go to them each year.

-Marylebone Cricket Club Foundation is again in the spring term of 2019 providing free training (worth around £170 per player) to state-school educated children (girls and boys) in school years 6-10.
+Marylebone Cricket Club Foundation each year provides free training (worth around £170 per player) to state-school educated children (girls and boys) in school years 6-10.

 All coaching is provided completely free of charge and is funded by generous donors (private individuals and grant-making charities) who wish to ensure that state-educated pupils are offered the same opportunities to play cricket to a high standard as their peers in independent schools.